LIDS-UNICAMP/SICLE/README.md

 - One for creating an object's minimum bounding box image from a ground-truth;
 - One for assessing a superpixel segmentation (Boundary Recall and Under-segmentation Error);

-Please cite the aforementioned paper if you use any of this software in your own project.
+Please cite the aforementioned papers if you use any of this software in your own project.

 ### Hardware, Setup and Requirements